The prices indicated are inclusive of tax and carriage paid (mainland France) from 48 bottles.

 The 2021 vintage in the press:

-La Revue du Vin de France (Guide 2025): 97/100 “An ample and coherent touch, with sinuous acidity, present without ever being dominant.
-It's not an imposing Yquem, but its immediately classic elegance and early availability are remarkable.”
+La Revue du Vin de France (Guide 2026): 97/100 “2021, from a vintage with poor yields (but less so at Yquem than elsewhere), delivers an eminently distinguished wine, open, with prominent acidity that is present without ever being dominant.
+It is not an imposing Yquem, but its classic elegance and early drinkability are remarkable.”

 The 2020 vintage in the press: